-(On Mac OS X, this is also provided in the Xcode tool suite.)
+(On Mac OS X, this is also provided in the Xcode tool suite; or the lightweight "Command-line tools for Xcode".)
 You can certainly compile PARI with a different compiler, but the PARI kernel takes advantage of optimizations provided by gcc.
 This results in at least 20% speedup on most architectures.